rossph3lan/Recipe_Cluster/README.md

 5. **Collapsible Recipe List**

-* The collapsible recipe list shows user the recipes that have been added to the application along with another collapsible recipe list on the users profile page.
+* The collapsible recipe list shows the user the recipes that have been added to the application along with another collapsible recipe list on the users profile page.
 The list on the users page is just the recipes they have created themselves.
 The collapsible also has a delete and edit button, only available to the user who created them.

 6. **Resources Page**